 Ongoing work.
 Recommendations may need to be revised and extended as time goes on.
 Significant revisions of Recommendations must proceed through the Working Draft and Proposed Recommendation phases.
 A significant revision is any revision that requires changes in software based on the document.
+Errata can be attached to a Recommendation following the procedure described in section 1.6.
+Further work on the evolution of the recommendation is documented in the relevant Working Group pages.

 Next maturity level.
 A Recommendation is the highest level of maturity for an IVOA document.
-The IVOA Executive Committee may propose that Recommendations be endorsed as standards by the International Astronomical Union, working through IAU Commission B2 Data and Documentation.
+The IVOA Executive Committee may propose that Recommendations be endorsed as standards by the International Astronomical Union, working through IAU Commission B2 Data and Documentation or its successor.